Street theatre and parties

 In some cases busking permits may be obtainable from the local council; these will also authorise the collection of donations from the public watching.

-Also see Offensive language and behaviour if there is the possibility that the theatre may ‘offend’ somebody, if the theatre contains swearing or nakedness.
+Also see Offensive language and behaviour if there is the possibility that the theatre contains swearing, nakedness, or could be distressing to some people.

 As always, seek legal advice if you are unsure.